81st Street and Ridge Boulevard Website: www.smaoc.org

 Mission Statement - The mission of St. Mary’s Antiochian Orthodox Church of Brooklyn, NY, is to love and worship God through participation in the liturgical life of the Church, and to live and teach the Gospel of Jesus Christ.
 We carry out this mission through education, outreach, fellowship, and works of mercy with love for each other, our neighbors, and our diverse world.

-TODAY, JULY 13 – We pray for the repose of the souls of the servants of God George Abdelnoor, Jr., Mary Farkouh, Amelia Khoury, Victor Makhoul, John Molfino, Edmund Saleeby, Ferris Samara, and Bassem Sukkarieh.
+TODAY, DECEMBER 28 – We pray for the repose of the souls of the servants of God Julie Aucar, Rachel Azar, George Couri, Sr., Nabil R. Debs, Wade Sahadi, and Victor S. Samara.
 Memory eternal!

-The Farkouh Family offers Prayers of Oblation and the Holy Bread for the repose of the souls of the servants of God Mary and Ray Farkouh.
+The Zaher Family offers Prayers of Oblation, the Holy Bread, and a One-Year Memorial for the repose of the soul of the handmaiden of God Nadia Zaher.
 Memory eternal!

 DATES TO REMEMBER